University of British Columbia Vancouver

-The University of British Columbia's (UBC) Point Grey Campus is the main campus of the university.
-It is located on the Point Grey peninsula in British Columbia, Canada.
-It is home to close to 55,000 undergraduate and graduate students.
+The University of British Columbia Vancouver (UBC Vancouver), officially known as the Point Grey campus lands, is an unincorporated area that contains the main campus of the University of British Columbia in Metro Vancouver, British Columbia, Canada.
+Located at the western tip of the Point Grey Peninsula, UBC Vancouver is bordered only by the University Endowment Lands, which separate the campus from the City of Vancouver.

+The campus is home to close to 55,000 undergraduate and graduate students.
 The 402 ha campus is also home to a numerous residential housing developments that were built by UBC in conjunction with private developers.

-The campus is adjacent to, but not part of, the City of Vancouver and the University Endowment Lands.
+As it is not part of a municipality, most services at UBC Vancouver are provided by the University of British Columbia itself, whose board of governors is empowered to adopt a land-use plan for the campus lands.

 Housing

 Private residential neighbourhoods

 The following residential neighbourhoods are situated on UBC's campus: